 In 1804 the settlement earned the name Factory Hollow when it built a woolen mill along the Blackledge River.
 The mill burned down in 1830, triggering another exodus.
 A paper mill briefly revitalized the town.
-Over the years people found buttons at the mill site.
-They came from the clothing rags used in paper making.

 Many of Gay City’s remaining young men died in the Civil War.
 Then the paper mill burned, and the town pretty much disappeared.
 But not before lurid tales of murder circulated.

 Just before the Civil War, a popular old jewelry peddler disappeared, perhaps murdered by a village charcoal burner.
 A human skeleton, believed to be the peddler’s remains, were found in a charcoal pit.

 When a teenage boy was late for work at a blacksmith forge one day, his boss made sure he would never be late again.
 He murdered the boy with a butcher knife.
 No one was ever convicted of either murder.

 Gay City’s former existence is suggested by stone foundations, several grass-filled cellar holes and a few tombstones.
 Since 1944 it’s been a state park, Gay City State Park, with 10 miles of walking trails through forest and swamp, a small beach and swimming area.